eclipse01-oe/Onboard_Collections/frontEnd/README.md

 git add .
 git status
-git commit -m '2nd change to companies color (green and white)' git pull --rebase origin main git push origin main npm run build npm run deploy
+git commit -m 'ADDING FAVORITE ICON AND DETAILS PAGE' git pull --rebase origin main git push origin main npm run build npm run deploy

 todo list:

-- complete the modal box and add animation to it both for suggestion and details []
+- design the details page []
-- add animation to the navbar [✔️]
+- work on the add to cart button and page []
+- work on the favorite button and page[]
+- work on the tracking page []
-- work on the bottom bar [✔️]
+- work on the notification page []
-- move to github [ ]
+- move to github []

-things to add on the navbar:
-- profile
-- categories
-- settings
-- our services
-- onboard your product
-- contact us
-- logout

-things to add on the bottom bar: home cart track product favorite